TN Education Minister visits parents of girl who died by suicide in Kallakurichi

 When the minister visited the girl's residence, Tamil Nadu Chief Minister MK Stalin also spoke to the student's mother over the phone.

-Taking to Twitter, Mahesh shared pictures from his visit and said, "Who is responsible for the death of the student, they will be punished.
-We will take action whoever did wrong things."
+Taking to Twitter, Mahesh shared pictures from his visit and said, "Chief Minister MK Stalin spoke to girl's parents via phone.
+CM assured that if there is someone responsible for the death of the student, they will be punished for sure.
+We will take action on whoever did the wrong thing".

-"You can meet me whenever possible, for you anytime.
-Be strong," he said.
+Mahesh on his Twitter mentioned that Stalin said, "You can meet me whenever possible, for you anytime.
+Be strong."

 A Class 12 student in Tamil Nadu's Kallakurichi died by suicide after alleged torture by teachers.